-Government For information on the Upgrade utility, see "The Upgrade utility" on page 521 of the book ASA Database Administration Guide.
+For information on the Upgrade utility, see "The Upgrade utility" [ASA Database Administration Guide, page 542].

 Unloading and reloading a database participating in replication

 If a database is participating in replication, particular care needs to be taken if you wish to unload and reload the databases.